Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 4. Are exceptions taken into account in the given measurements?
 5. Is the documentation clear w.r.t. all the possible outcomes?

-Using the `lizard` tool we retrieved the following ten functions with high cyclomatic complexity numbers (CCNs):
+Using the `lizard` tool we retrieved the following ten functions with the highest cyclomatic complexity numbers (CCNs):

 | CCN | Function             | File                                                                            | Lines   |
 |-----|----------------------|---------------------------------------------------------------------------------|---------|